jhye1023/ETL-project/README.md

 4. Florida
 5. Illinois

-The following states have the highest percentage of gun carry.
+The following states have the highest percentage of gun carry:

 1. Alabama
 2. Indiana